ADVERTISEMENT

 Related Reads

-Senior family members are often the best genealogy resource.
-Here are family history interview questions to ask to discover more about generations past.
+Family members are often the best genealogy resource.
+Here are family history interview questions and prompts to help you discover more about past generations’ lives.

 Oral histories are a basic way to learn about your family line, and they serve a double purpose: Your questions may lead to research clues or even spark a memory about the very details you’ve been searching for.